microsoft/MicrosoftDefenderForEndpoint-API-Python/README.md

 # Microsoft Defender ATP Python API samples

 Welcome to the repository for Python scripts using Microsoft Defender public API!
-This repository is a starting point for all Microsoft Defender's users to share content and sample python code that utilizes Microsoft Defender API to enhance and automate your security.
+This repository is a starting point for all Microsoft Defender's users to share content and sample Python code that utilizes Microsoft Defender API to enhance and automate your security.

 Here are a few examples we published: